metamong6658/TL_FFT/README.md

 # If you don't have VCS/Verdi

-VCS and Verdi require a Synopsys license.
 If you don't have a license for VCS and Verdi, you can use open-source tools such as Verilator, Icarus, GTKWave, and ModelSim.

 Here are the links to these tools: